-The audited consolidated financial statements for the years ended December 31, 2017 and 2018 and the notes thereto, the unaudited interim condensed consolidated financial statements for the six months ended June 30, 2018 and 2019 and the notes thereto, represent the operations of Aprea Therapeutics AB and its consolidated subsidiaries and do not give effect to the HoldCo Reorganization.
-The balance sheet of Aprea Therapeutics, Inc. at July 11, 2019, included in this registration statement, does not give effect to the HoldCo Reorganization.
-Prior to the completion of this offering, we will consummate a corporate reorganization described under the section titled "Corporate Reorganization."
+The audited consolidated financial statements for the years ended December 31, 2017 and 2018 and the notes thereto, the unaudited interim condensed consolidated financial statements for the six months ended June 30, 2018 and 2019 and the notes thereto, represent the operations of Aprea Therapeutics AB and its consolidated subsidiaries and do not give effect to the Holdco Reorganization.
+The balance sheet of Aprea Therapeutics, Inc. at July 11, 2019, included in this registration statement, does not give effect to the Holdco Reorganization.
+On September 20, 2019, we consummated the corporate reorganization as described under the section titled "Corporate Reorganization."
 In this prospectus, we refer to this transaction as the "Holdco Reorganization."
 We expect that the Holdco Reorganization will not have a material effect on our consolidated financial statements.